 Google Tag Manager

-To block scripts that are loaded via the Tag Manager, ideally only the "Block embeddings that contain the following text" feature should be used.
-For the blocking of scripts to work, however, it must be ensured that the CCM19-code is in the source code before the tag-Manager-code.
+To block scripts loaded via Tag Manager, ideally only the feature "Block scripts containing the following text" should be used.
+To ensure that the scripts are blocked, you must ensure that the CCM19-code appears in the source code before the-Manager-code.

-As soon as embedding is permitted via the CCM19-interface, the following event is triggered.
-The events are triggered repeatedly for all permitted embeddings each time the page is called up.
+As soon as an embedding is approved via the CCM19-interface, the following event is triggered.
+The events are triggered repeatedly for all approved embeddings with every page view.

 window.dataLayer.push({